 The effect of any potential exercise of the Company's stock options and warrants outstanding during the year has been excluded from the calculation of diluted loss per common share as it would be anti- dilutive.

-Notes to the interim condensed consolidated financial statements (unaudited) For the Three and Six months ended September 30, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian Dollars, except for share and per share amounts)
+Notes to the interim condensed consolidated financial statements (unaudited)

+(Tabular amounts expressed in thousands of Canadian Dollars, except for share and per share amounts)

 7. Warrants

 Warrant continuity: